Anindita123-code/MS4-full-stack-artsea/README/TESTING.md

 * I have decided to ignore any warnings on files that are automatically generated.
 Such as migration and Imports in files that are created automatically.
 This is because automatically generated files may intentionally ignore style rules for efficiency reasons.
 * Apart from this majority of the PEP8 issues have been taken care of.

-**Test for 404 - File not found**
-The 404 error has been trapped to display a more Project Friendly page, which has been tested.
-On encountering an unknown file the user will be routed to the home page of the website.
-Below is the snapshot for the same on Error 404

-**Test for 500 - Internal Server Error**
-The 500 error has been trapped to display a more Project Friendly page, which has been tested by setting Debug=False and making some code errors so that "The Internal Server Error" can be emulated.
-Below is the snapshot for the same on Error 500

 **Performance Testing**
 A quick Audit was run using Lighthouse Following is a snapshot of the outcome of the Audit using lighthouse Lighthouse Summary